robertorosero/pyhtonmig/Doc/c-api/exceptions.rst

-   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filename* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.
-Availability: Windows.
+   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filename* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+Availability:
+   Windows.

 .. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilename(PyObject *type, int ierr, char *filename)